apache/tvm/docs/dev/relay_pass_infra.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This example not only illustrates how users can directly create a sequential pass using Python APIs (this could be applied to module- and function- level passes as well), but also explains how we can build an optimization pipeline using ``Sequential`` associated with other types of passes.
+This example not only illustrates how users can directly create a sequential pass using Python APIs (this could be applied to module- and function-level passes as well), but also explains how we can build an optimization pipeline using ``Sequential`` associated with other types of passes.